Filmmakers Take Dutch State To Court Over Lost Piracy Revenue

 The EU dictocracy does not allow for that; copyright law is handed down from on high by Brussels, and new member states must agree to implement EU copyright laws as a condition of accession.
 So short of the Netherlands pulling a Nexit and leaving the EU, they will not be able to implement your solution, even if they wanted to.

-My heart bleeds for them (Score:4, Insightful)
+My heart bleeds for them (Score:5, Insightful)

 These are Dutch TV producers.
 From the country which brought you: